07Akashh/BlogPost-App/README.md

 ## Approach and Challenges

 ### Approach
-The project is built with a clear separation of concerns between the frontend and backend.
+The project is built with a clear separation of concerns between the front end and backend.
 React is used to build reusable components, while React Router manages routing.
 Tailwind CSS is employed for styling, ensuring a responsive design.
 The backend uses Node.js and Express to create RESTful APIs, and MongoDB is used to store user data and blog posts.

 ### Challenges

-- **State Management**: Managing state across different components, especially with nested components, was challenging.
+- **State Management**: Managing states across different components, especially with nested components, was challenging.
 React hooks like `useState`, `useEffect`, and `useCallback` were heavily used to manage state and side effects.
-- **Responsive Design**: Ensuring the application is responsive and provides a good user experience on both desktop and mobile devices required careful planning and implementation, especially with the sidebar and bottom navigation components.
+- **Responsive Design**: Ensuring the application is responsive and provides a good user experience on both desktop and mobile devices requires careful planning and implementation, especially with the sidebar and bottom navigation components.
-- **Authentication**: Implementing a secure authentication system using JWTs required careful handling of tokens and protected routes both on the frontend and backend.
+- **Authentication**: Implementing a secure authentication system using JWTs requires careful handling of tokens and protected routes both on the front end and back end.

 ## Live Demo
-Check out the live demo of the application [here](https://bog-spot-app.vercel.app/).
+Check out the live demo of the application [here](https://frontend.d2h1bu56tz9kds.amplifyapp.com/user/66a3196df28a0ad4cc32f946).

 ## License
 This project is licensed under the MIT License.